realm/realm-java/ESOF-docs/Evolution.md

 ![SIG Metrics](https://github.com/renatoabreu11/realm-java/blob/master/ESOF-docs/Resources/Metrics.png)

-As we can see from Realm Metrics, it fails on "Write Short Units of Code" but passes on "Write Simples Units of Code" and this is due to
+As we can see from Realm Metrics, it fails on "Write Short Units of Code" but passes on "Write Simples Units of Code".
+In fact, some functions are very large.
+Still, realm uses many interfaces to take advantage of polymorphism, and therefore, avoiding conditional logic.

 Relatively to the third metric, Realm fails but looking at the refactoring candidates we conclude that is understandable since Realm needs to have methods (getters and setters) and value definitions for each type of data (Bool, Byte, Long, String, Short), and as such